South Dakota last in "represented voters"

 We aren't talking about long lines or confusing ballots.
 We're talking about the people that will be showing up to vote.

 The personal finance website Wallet-Hub has had South Dakota at the top of a lot of lists recently dealing with the economy - job opportunity - and quality of life.

-But now the website has the state ranked dead last when it comes to state population representation at the polls.
+But now the website has the state ranked dead last when it comes to

 "When you're more informed you're more likely to vote." said Government Assistant Professor at Augustana University, Emily Wanless.